 How do you signal for help?
 Several ways.

-Wave a red flag.
-We will be giving every swimmer a red flag.
+Wave an American flag.
+We will be giving every swimmer a small American flag.
 Keep it inside your kayak.
 Pull it out and wave it, if you are in need.
-FOR THIS REASON WE ARE INSTRUCTING ALL KAYAKERS NOT TO WEAR RED this year.
-DURING THE SWIM.
 And don’t wear an Orange shirt.
 Yellow is good.
 But not orange.
 Our buoys are orange.
 So, we don’t want to make it even more difficult to see them.

 Hypothermia is deep cold, not the shivers.
 It occurs when the core of a swimmer’s body gets so cold that organs begin to shut down.
 It’s different than just being cold.
 So, how do you spot it?

 Stroke Speed.
 Ask your swimmer his typical stroke speed before the swim.
 Measure it at some point early in the swim.
 And check on it every so often.
 If it starts dropping significantly, tell your swimmer to pick it up, increase her stroke speed and give her some extra feed and water.
 Often that is just enough to get them back on track.
 If stroke speed continues to drop, that becomes a sign of trouble brewing.

 The Claw.
 The swimmer’s hands may develop a claw like formation that he can’t control.
 Also a sign of trouble.